Seven of Nine: Attire and filming issues

-Her initial costume as seen in "Scorpion" and the following episode, "The Gift", saw Seven of Nine as a full Borg.
+In her first two episodes, "Scorpion" and "The Gift", Seven of Nine was costumed as a full Borg.
 This outfit took some two-and-a-half hours for Ryan to get into, but an error was made in measuring the outfit by not taking into account the prosthetics that she was required to wear for the part.
 This cut off the blood supply through her carotid artery, causing her to pass out on two occasions.
-After a nurse was called twice to supply oxygen, the costume was modified to stop it from happening again.
+After a nurse was called twice to supply oxygen, the costume was modified to prevent this from happening again.

 Once the character had the majority of the Borg implants removed, a new costume was required.
 Ryan wore a silver jumpsuit for the first few episodes, which director Jesús Salvador Treviño said that during the filming of the episode "Day of Honor" caused problems as "almost any camera angle inevitably winds up emphasising her sexuality."
 Ryan described the new costume as "a little snug", and wore a corset-like item which gave the appearance of mechanical ribs.
 At least one version of the costume had the corset built into it.
 In order to give her greater height, the shoes which formed part of her costume had four-inch (10 cm) high heels.
 She said in a 2012 interview that the suit by costume designer Robert Blackman was a "feat of engineering", but required a 20-minute production shutdown if she needed to use the toilet, as she needed that time plus assistance to get into and out of it.
 She said that it was so fitted and figure hugging that it "might as well have been body paint".
 The lengthy time it took to use the bathroom led to the actress not drinking any fluids, which in turn made her feel sick.